physiatry/physiatry.github.io/quotes.md

   Like you said, she still drools only when mouthing or when very focus on something looking down.
   We’ll keep you posted if we see regression but so far so good.
   As always, very appreciated for everything you do for X

+> Excellent service

+> Amused called on Thursday got in by Monday, it just wonderful to know your health care provider is there for you when you need them

+> No wait is a plus

 ## Featured in a College Application personal essay
 > [..]
   After over a year of living in constant pain, I met a physiatrist, Dr. Shoval, who changed my life.
 She immediately diagnosed what was causing my pain.
 She took me off all my medications and started me on a very specialized physical therapy regime.
 Slowly, I got better.
 I am now able to do everything I did before my knee injury- ski, swim, hike, and most importantly, live my life without constant pain.
 I know that I was not able to perform as well as I could have academically in my first two years of high school, had this not happened to me.
 However, I truly feel that this happened for me versus to me because I now know the real value of my health over all else.